nitishdayal/react-whirligig/README.md

 _Because react-carousel is taken_

-A carousel component for React, implemented using a doubly linked list to manage carousel components.
+A carousel container for React, implemented using a doubly linked list to manage carousel components.

 **CURRENTLY UNDER DEVELOPMENT - PULL REQUESTS WELCOME!**